All Creature Features

 1st Visit - 6 Weeks

-- 2nd deworming, 2 puppy booster, 1st bordatella,
+- 2nd deworming, 2nd puppy booster, 1st bordetella, and 1st Lyme

-3rd Visit - 2 weeks from 2nd visit
+3rd Visit - 3 weeks from the 2nd visit

-4th Visit - 2 weeks from 3rd visit
+4th Visit - 3 weeks from the 3rd visit

-- 4th deworming, 4th puppy booster, rabies, and
+4th deworming, 4th puppy booster and fecal check

 Adult Dogs

-- Yearly boosters of all vaccines & a heartworm blood test
+- Yearly boosters of all vaccines, a heartworm blood test and year round heartworm prevention

 Feline

-3rd Visit - 2 weeks from 2nd visit
+3rd Visit - 3 weeks from the 2nd visit

--3rd FIV, 2nd FIP, rabies and fecal check
+- 4th kitten shot, 2nd FIP, and fecal check

 Adult Cats